-- Additional proposed pedestrian refuges along the Great Ocean Road to make it easier to access the foreshore and bus stops. - A new pedestrian path across the Great Ocean Road bridge, providing a direct connection between the main car park and bus stops and the public toilets and foreshore access. - A new continuous pedestrian path along the edge of the foreshore, adjacent to the main car park. - A new footpath on the north side of Great Ocean Road, between Muller Road and Hickeys Cutting (north east of Skenes Creek), providing a safe, local connection to residences. - A proposed continuous foreshore path as part of the Skenes Creek to Wild Dog Creek Coast Discovery Trail which was developed by a community led steering Committee.
-This is already a committed and funded project and is outside the scope of the CIP. - Pedestrian connection to Ozone Street, with the potential for a future trail to Old Coach Road (Trail 6) and up to Hickeys Cutting. - A potential pedestrian path between Karlson Street and Motts Lane (subject to further investigation).
+- Additional proposed pedestrian refuges along the Great Ocean Road to make it easier to access the foreshore and bus stops. - A new pedestrian path across the Great Ocean Road bridge, providing a direct connection between the main car park and bus stops and the public toilets and foreshore access. - A new continuous pedestrian path along the edge of the foreshore, adjacent to the main car park. - A new footpath on the north side of Great Ocean Road, between Muller Road and Hickeys Cutting (north east of Skenes Creek), providing a safe, local connection to residences. - Pedestrian connection to Ozone Street, with the potential for a future trail to Old Coach Road (Trail 6) and up to Hickeys Cutting. - A potential pedestrian path between Karlson Street and Motts Lane (subject to further investigation).